Kimi K2 Thinking: 1T Open-Source Reasoning AI Model

 Benefits of Native INT4

-The approach delivers several practical advantages.
-First, inference speed is approximately 2× faster compared to FP8 variants, with halved memory requirements.
-Second, deployment is simplified because no post-training quantization step is needed—the model works at INT4 precision out of the box.
-Third, hosting costs decrease due to lower memory and compute requirements.
+The approach delivers several practical advantages that make deployment more accessible.
+Inference speed is approximately 2× faster compared to FP8 variants, with halved memory requirements.
+Deployment is simplified because no post-training quantization step is needed—the model works at INT4 precision out of the box.
+Hosting costs decrease due to lower memory and compute requirements.

 Mixed Precision Implementation